Are You Missing Out on Educator Tax Deductions?

 Be sure to work with a tax adviser or use reliable tax software that clearly addresses your situation, especially if you are in a higher income bracket.
 (Search for NEA member discounts and cash-back offers on tax prep software through our NEA Discount Marketplace.)

-Here’s a rundown of what has changed from the 2022 tax year to help you as you work on your 2023 tax forms and find tax deductions that can help you recoup some of your educator expenses.
+Here’s a rundown of the key changes from the 2023 tax year to help you complete your 2024 tax forms and find tax deductions that can help you recoup some of your educator expenses.

 Expansion of the Educator Expense Deduction

-The above-the-line deduction for classroom supplies has been kept at $300 for the 2023 tax year, up from $250 in 2021.
+The above-the-line Educator Expense Deduction allows eligible educators to deduct up to $300 of unreimbursed expenses for classroom supplies and professional development courses.
 The limit will rise in $50 increments in future years based on inflation adjustments.
-This deduction is particularly advantageous because it’s above the line on Schedule A, which means eligible educators don’t have to itemize to take it, and it reduces your overall adjusted gross income (AGI).
+This deduction is particularly advantageous because it’s above the line on Schedule A, which means eligible educators don’t have to itemize to claim it, and it reduces your adjusted gross income (AGI).

-If both spouses filing jointly are educators, each can claim the tax deduction, for a total of $600 (but not more than $300 for each spouse).
-This above-the-line deduction has become even more important since the 2017 tax reforms, which virtually doubled the standard deduction, setting the threshold even higher for choosing to itemize.
+If both spouses are eligible educators and file jointly, the maximum deduction is $600, but neither spouse can deduct more than $300 of their own expenses.
+This above-the-line deduction has become even more important since the 2017 tax reforms, which nearly doubled the standard deduction, raising the threshold for itemizing even higher.

-As tempting as it may be to try, educators cannot deduct a dedicated home office or unreimbursed expenses above $300—at least not on federal returns.
-The 2017 Tax Cuts and Jobs Act eliminated that deduction.
-However, there are a few states that do still allow it if itemized expenses are higher than the standard deduction: Alabama, Arkansas, California, Hawaii, Minnesota, New York and Pennsylvania.
+However, several states still allow this deduction if itemized expenses are higher than the standard deduction: Alabama, Arkansas, California, Hawaii, Minnesota, New York and Pennsylvania.
 If you live in one of these states, consult your tax adviser to see what’s tax deductible.

 Expiration of the Charitable Donations Deduction

-Note that the special deduction for up to $300 has expired.
+The special Charitable Donations deduction for up to $300 has expired.
 You can deduct charitable contributions only if you itemize.
-This has become more difficult since the standard deduction was increased, and it will rise again for the 2023 tax year.
-Singles can claim a standard deduction of $13,850 for 2023, up from $12,950 for 2022.
-Married filing jointly get a standard deduction of $27,700, compared with $25,900 in 2022.
+This has become more difficult since the standard deduction was increased, and it will rise again for the 2024 tax year.
+Singles can claim a standard deduction of $14,600 for 2024, up from $13,850 for 2023.
+Those who are married filing jointly get a standard deduction of $29,200 in 2024, compared with $27,700 in 2023.

 Itemize for the State Sales Tax Deduction

-Educators may also benefit from the state and local sales tax deduction (an alternative for states with no state income tax to deduct from federal taxes) even though those breaks don’t target them specifically.
+Educators may also benefit from the state and local sales tax deduction (an alternative for those in states without a state income tax), even though it’s not specifically designed for them.
 However, you must itemize in order to claim these deductions.

-For the 2018 tax year and beyond, the federal itemized tax deduction for state and local taxes—including property taxes—was capped at $10,000, and the threshold for choosing to itemize became much higher with the increased standard deduction.
+For the 2018 tax year and beyond, the federal itemized tax deduction for state and local taxes—including property taxes—was capped at $10,000, and the threshold for itemizing became much higher with the increased standard deduction.

 ADDITIONAL TAX SITUATIONS FOR EDUCATORS